shuttle1987/save-and-resume/README.md

         print ("=> Validation Accuracy did not improve")
 ```

-Then, inside the training(usually a for loop with the number of epochs), we define the checkpoint frequency(at the end of every epoch) and the informations(epochs, model weights and best accuracy achieved) we want to save:
+Then, inside the training (usually a for loop with the number of epochs), we define the checkpoint frequency (at the end of every epoch) and the information (epochs, model weights and best accuracy achieved) we want to save:

 ```python
 ...